iml-gddaiss/magtogoek/README.md

 * ADCP : Accoustisc Doopler Current Profiler
-  - RDI Teledyne: WorkHorse, SentinelV, OceanSurveilor Magtogoek uses the pycurrents package made by UH Currents Group of the University of Hawaii.
+  - RDI Teledyne: WorkHorse, SentinelV, OceanSurveilor Magtogoek uses the Pycurrents package made by UH Currents Group of the University of Hawaii.
-    Virtual Machine can be easly install on Windows machine see below.(TODO)
+    Since Pycurrents only avaiable on unix system, a Linux/MacOS virtual machine is needed on Windows machine to use this package.
+    Pycurrents is automaticaly installed during Magtogoek installation.
+    Visit [pycurrents website](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) for more details.
   - RTI Rowtech :
     Magtogoek has a custom reader for RTI ENS files made using functions provided by Rowtech on their [repository](https://github.com/rowetechinc/RTI).